dohliam/dropin-minimal-css/README.md

         <script src="https://dohliam.github.io/dropin-minimal-css/switcher.js" type="text/javascript"></script>

 That's it!
 You should now be able to cycle through the different frameworks by choosing them from the dropdown at the top of the page.

+### Keyboard shortcut

+You can quickly switch between frameworks by pressing the [modifier key or keys on your keyboard](https://github.com/dohliam/xsampa#access-keys) + `s` to focus the switcher dropdown menu, followed by the up and down keys to move up and down the list.

 ## Frameworks